R3Conclave/conclave-core-sdk/docs/docs/enclave-configuration.md

 This allows for code which rely on reflection to specify which classes, methods, fields and their properties will be available at run time.

+The path should be absolute or relative to the root of the enclave module.

 ### serializationConfigurationFiles
 _Default:_ empty list